Finite free convolutions of polynomials: Transform bounds

 as desired. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:multTransBound}] As we have already shown that equality holds when one of $p$ or $q$ has just one root, we will henceforth assume that both have at least two distinct roots.
-Under this assumption, we will prove that
+\begin{proof}[Proof of Theorem~\ref{thm:multTransBound}] We proceed by induction on $d$, the maximum degree of $p$ and $q$.
+The theorem is true for $d=1$ by Lemma \ref{lem:multTransOne}.
+As we have already shown that equality holds when one of $p$ or $q$ has just one root, we need to show that when both $p$ and $q$ have at least two distinct roots:

-We will prove this by induction on the maximum degree of $p$ and $q$, which we call $d$.
-The base case of $d = 1$ follows from Lemma \ref{lem:multTransOne}.